whylabs/whylogs/docs/getting_started.rst

 For more information, see the `documentation <https://whylogs.readthedocs.io/en/latest/autoapi/whylogs/app/writers/index.html>`_ for the writer class.

-Output WhyLogs data
+Output whylogs data
 ########################

-WhyLogs supports the following output formats:
+whylogs supports the following output formats:

-- **Protobuf** is a lightweight binary format that maps one-to-one with the memory representation of a WhyLogs object.
-Use this format if you plan to apply advanced transformations to WhyLogs output.
+- **Protobuf** is a lightweight binary format that maps one-to-one with the memory representation of a whylogs object.
+Use this format if you plan to apply advanced transformations to whylogs output.
 - **JSON** displays the protobuf data in JSON format.
 - **Flat** outputs multiple files with both CSV and JSON content to represent different views of the data, including histograms, upperbound, lowerbound, and frequent values.